Kristopher-Ray/polaris-us.org/content/updates/the-ccp-is-increasing-military-spending-–-again.md

 featured: true
 title: The CCP is Increasing Military Spending – Again
 date: 2025-03-07T06:19:52.918Z
-summary: 'Earlier this week, The Chinese Communist Party announced plans to increase its annual military.
-This continues the CCP’s decades of rapid expansion as Chinese leaders pledge they are ready to fight “any kind of war” with the United States “to the end."
-America must invest in a stronger defense to deter threats before it’s too late. '
+summary: Earlier this week, The Chinese Communist Party announced plans to increase its annual military budget by another 7.2%.
+This continues the CCP’s decades of rapid expansion as Chinese leaders pledge they are ready to fight “any kind of war” with the United States “to the end.”
+Failing to deter China by cutting our own military would be one of the most catastrophic mistakes the United States has ever made.
 cta: Read More →
 categories:
   - Newsroom